sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xrandr</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Commandline utility to change output properties
+Short desc    : Commandline utility to change output properties
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : xrandr is a commandline utility to set the size, orientation and/or
+Descript     : xrandr is a commandline utility to set the size, orientation and/or
              : reflection of the outputs for an X screen.
 It can also set the screen size
              : and turn outputs on and off..
 ```